 Press B again to return to the game list and launch your game.
 And with that you're done already.

-This is not a practice code related issue.
+This issue is not related to the practice codes.
 You have the following options if that happens to you:

-Here's a guide on how to install IO58 for use with Nintendont.
+Here's a guide on how to install IOS58 for use with Nintendont.

 This can have multiple reasons:

-You can download the Cheat Manager from WiiBrew.
+You can download the Cheat Manager from here.
 Unzip the archive and copy the contents into the "apps" folder of your SD card.

 Using the generator on the main site, select all the codes you want to have available on the cheat manager and choose "Cheat Manager TXT" as file format instead of "GCT" to download a text file formatted for use with the cheat manager.
 Create a "txtcodes" folder in the root of your SD card if there is none and copy the generated text file into that folder.
 The name of the text file doesn't matter if you use this application, since the games ID is stored in the textfile.